Renormalizing the Quark-Meson-Diquark Model: BCS analysis at

 \section{BCS analysis at $T_c$}

 Subtraction of the gap equations in \cref{eq:bcsgapeqs} yields the relation

 where, assuming a vanishing chiral condensate, we have

 with $p=|\vec{p}|$.
 Since both gap equations vanish, their difference also vanishes.
-The resulting condition implicitly defines the location of the second-order phase boundary of the 2SC phase at a given chemical potential~$\mu$, via the corresponding zero-temperature gap $\Delta_{0}(\mu)\equiv\Delta(T=0,\mu)$.
+The resulting condition implicitly defines the location of the second-order phase boundary of the 2SC phase at a given chemical potential~$\mu$ is determined by the corresponding zero-temperature gap $\bar\Delta_{0}(\mu)\equiv\bar\Delta(T=0,\mu)$.
 Solving this condition for~$T$ yields the critical temperature~$T_{c}$.

 To proceed, we split the remaining momentum integral into two convergent parts, one for each $\tanh$ term.
 Because each part converges separately, we can shift and unify the integration limits.
 Rewriting \cref{app:bcssubtr} in this way, we obtain